Preparing The Organization And Managing Change

 This is reflected in the proportions of workers who take the initiative to go beyond employer-paid or employer-provided skills training and seek additional resources to keep their skills competitive.

 The existence of a strategy that allows employee the chance to develop their skills can have a huge impact on preparing them for organizational change, as it can provide HR with a workforce that is already more advanced than it needs to be.

-The HR department should assess their current talent’s ability to deal with changes in the workforce, and consider whether or not current management tactics are fully connecting with the specific skills and needs of employees.
+The People team should assess their current talent’s ability to deal with changes in the workforce, and consider whether or not current management tactics are fully connecting with the specific skills and needs of employees.